July 13, 2016

 The Buda Castle, as seen from the Széchenyi Chain Bridge, the first permanent bridge of the city.

 Later, back in the hostel, we put together a rough plan for the upcoming morning and called it a day.
-Budapest has one of largest public transportation systems in Europe and since our second day in the city we made a good use out of it.
+Budapest has one of the largest public transportation systems in Europe, and since our second day in the city, we made good use of it.
+We started with the subway, which is the second oldest in the world, after London's.

-Subway and a bus took us to the Margaret Island, which is a popular recreational area, as the most of the surface (nearly one km2 /238 acres) is covered by parks with running tracks, playgrounds and such.
+After the subway, we took a bus to Margaret Island, a popular recreational area, as most of its surface is covered with parks, running tracks, playgrounds, and the like.

 We walked on its east side towards the island’s southern tip, where’s a connection with Margaret Bridge plus a neat view.